AlexanderRosol/database_project_final/README.md

 ### Extra

-- **[orientdb-client (v0.6.0)]** is the library that allows us to interact with the OrientDB binary protocol.
+- **[orientdb-client (v0.6.0)]** is the dependency that allows us to interact with the OrientDB binary protocol.
 Through it, we can create vertices and relationships, run queries and more.

 ## 2. System Architecture

 ### Description of Components and Interactions

-The system is designed to ingest and structure a large-scale knowledge graph into an OrientDB graph database.
-It is composed of the following main components:
+The system seeds a large-scale knowledge graph from our given `cskg.tsv` file into an OrientDB database.
+These are the following components of the architecture:

 #### 1. **OrientDB Server**
-- Acts as the central persistent storage engine.
-- Handles graph modeling, indexing, and querying of vertices (`Concept`) and edges (typed relationships).
-- Must be run with **Java 11** due to compatibility issues with newer JDK versions.
+- Stores and queries graph data.
-- Exposed via its native binary protocol on port `2480` (http://localhost:2480).
+- Exposed via binary protocol at `http://localhost:2480`.

 #### 2. **Rust Data Seeder**
-- A command-line Rust application responsible for:
-  - Connecting to the OrientDB server.
+A CLI tool that:
-  - Creating and configuring the database.
+- Connects to OrientDB and initializes the database.
-  - Parsing and ingesting data from a `.tsv` file.
-  - Dynamically generating schema (classes, properties, edge types).
-  - Performing high-performance, (optionally) multithreaded bulk inserts of both vertices and edges.
-  - Applying post-insert optimizations (e.g., deferred index creation).
+- Parses the `.tsv` file and dynamically generates schema.
+- Inserts data efficiently using:
+  - **Deferred indexing**
+  - (Optional) **cache tuning**
+  - (Optional) **multithreading**
-  - Resetting OrientDB's write-ahead log (WAL) and cache settings to production-safe values after import.
+- Resets cache to safe values after import.

-Key optimization strategies:
-- **Deferred indexing**: Indexes are created *after* data is inserted to avoid overhead during bulk insertions.
-- **WAL and cache tuning**: Write-ahead log is disabled and cache size is increased during import to improve speed.
-- **Threaded execution**: Although the current configuration uses a single thread, the architecture supports multi-threaded seeding, where each thread processes a chunk of the data.

-#### 3. **Input Data File (`cskg.tsv`)**
+#### 3. **Input File (`cskg.tsv`)**
-- TSV-formatted file containing concepts and relationships.
-- Each row represents a labeled edge between two concepts.
+- TSV file that is our dataset.
-- Parsed twice:
+- Parsed in two passes:
-  - First pass: Extracts unique concepts and relationship types.
+  1. Extract unique concepts and edge types.
-  - Second pass: Creates edges between concepts.
+  2. Insert edges between concepts.

 ---

 ### Architecture Diagram

-Here's a conceptual diagram of how the components interact:

 ![System Architecture Diagram](./images/Architecture_diagram.svg)

-This modular, decoupled architecture allows for:
-- Easy re-running or modification of the seeding process.
-- Clean separation between data processing logic (Rust) and data storage (OrientDB).
-- Scalability via future parallelism and data batching.
+Make sure the **OrientDB** server is running, so that data processing possible.

 ## 3. Prerequisites